oyinlola-tech/rivvo/CONTRIBUTING.md

 3. Update documentation when behavior changes.
 4. Include tests where relevant.
 5. Do not add secrets or credentials to commits.
+6. Email templates must include the Rivvo logo and follow brand colors.
+7. Any new DB tables/columns should be added to `backend/src/dbInit.js`.

 ## Development Workflow
 1. Ensure the app runs locally (`npm run dev`).